engtuncay/engtuncay.github.io/web-css/tw-flexbox-grid.md

 # Responive Notes

 You can also use variant modifiers to target media queries like responsive breakpoints, dark mode, prefers-reduced-motion, and more.
-For example, use md:grid-cols-6 to apply the grid-cols-6 utility at only medium screen sizes and above.
+For example, use md:grid-cols-6 to apply the grid-cols-6 utility at only medium screen sizes and <span style="color:red">above</span>.

+# Options

+- Applying conditionally : Hover, focus, and other states
+- Breakpoints and media queries
+- Using Custom values
+- Arbitrary values

+Refer doc.